pahud/cdk-efs-assets/README.md

 ### Github private repository support

-To clone github private repository, you need generate your github **PAT(Personal Access Token)** and store the token in **AWS Secrets Manager** secret.
+To clone a github private repository, you need to generate your github **PAT(Personal Access Token)** and store the token in **AWS Secrets Manager** secret.

-For example, if your PAT is stored in the AWS Secret manager with the secret ID `github` and the key is `oauth_token`, you can specify the `secret` property as below.
+For example, if your PAT is stored in the AWS Secret manager with the secret ID `github` and the key `oauth_token`, you can specify the `secret` property as the sample below.
 Under the covers the lambda function will format the full github repository uri with your **PAT** and successfully git clone the private repository to the efs filesystem.

 Store your PAT into the AWS Secrets Manager with AWS CLI: